 The responsibilities of the research and documentation unit of KRCT are grouped into these main areas namely:

 – Monitoring and Evaluation of clients treatment

 – Collection of Information Related to Torture from other Sources

 – Media monitoring

-The research unit in collaboration with well known international NGO-s carries out comprehensive surveys and qualitative and quantitative research relating to trauma and torture issues in Kosovo society especially after the war.
-This serves as a means of gathering data, analyzing the data to identifying specific needs and determining ways of addressing the issues.
+The research unit in collaboration with well-known international NGO-s carries out comprehensive surveys and qualitative and quantitative research relating to trauma and torture issues in Kosovo society especially after the war.
+This serves as a means of gathering data, analysing the data to identifying specific needs and determining ways of addressing the issues.

 Some of the research works carried out included:

 – Torture and war traumas Wounded healers or the experience of the therapist

 – Strengthening Public Health Services Dealing with War Related Injuries in Kosovo